 eye will see Him, even those who pierced Him.”
 This could not be referring

-pierced Jesus’ side, because this phrase speaks in plural.
-“Those who pierced
+to the actual man who literally pierced Jesus’ side, because this phrase speaks in

 and for this reason, “every eye will see Him.”
 This corresponds also with

-Jesus’ parable of the rich man and Lazarus in Lk 16,19-31, where the rich
+the parable of the rich man and Lazarus in Lk 16,19-31, where the rich

 man could look across the great crevasse and see that Lazarus had access to

-that time will see the return of Christ as a sad day.
-That is the day
+water.
+It is unfortunate that people in hell and those who remain on earth will see the return of Christ as a sad day.
+That is the day the curtain falls

 (50l)